A World of Diving Adventures

 The Kaimana MPA offers the same marine diversity as Raja Ampat in a more remote setting, which is hard to imagine.
 It wasn’t until 2006 that Kaimana Bay and Triton Bay were first surveyed by Dr. Gerald Allen.
 By 2008, it was established as an MPA.

 The biggest draw to Triton Bay is diving the bagans, which are fishing platforms anchored in the bay.
-These bagans draw in whale sharks on a regular basis much like they do in Cenderawasih Bay on the north side of West Papua or in Oslob in the Philippines.
-Fishermen consider whale sharks to bring good fortune and in turn throw scraps to these gentle giants.
+These bagans draw in whale sharks on a regular basis, much like they do in Cenderawasih Bay, on the north side of West Papua, or in Oslob in the Philippines.
+Fishermen consider whale sharks to bring good fortune, and, in turn, throw scraps to these gentle giants.
 Upon rolling in, divers can be graced by 3-4 whale sharks all nudging in for their turn at the bagan.
-The photo opportunities are unique in that both divers and snorkelers are welcome, and the whale sharks are much more accustomed to human interaction.
-The whale sharks aren’t the only ones who have caught on to the “bagan buffet”.
-If you’re lucky enough, you might have a pod of dolphins come whizzing by to join the feast.

 Triton epaulette shark, endemic species to Kaimana & Triton Bay, Indonesia

-Triton Bay Highlights
+Triton Bay Diving Highlights

 Marine Life: Whale sharks, Triton epaulette shark, flasher wrasse